nicehash/NiceHashMiner-Archived/README.md

 All you have to do is download, extract and run the miner (no installation needed), choose the server location that is the **closest to your location**, run built-in benchmark and enter your Bitcoin wallet address where you want to get your coins sent at - and you are ready to start mining and maximizing your profit.

 <i>**Note**: .NET Framework 2.0 or higher is required.
 No additional installations should be needed if you use Windows 7 or later.
-However if you encounter any issues when starting application (application would fail to start or errors/warnings about missing DLL files are displayed) you should download and install Microsoft **.NET Framework 2.0** and/or **Microsoft Visual C++ Redistributable** (after installation a reboot might be required).</i>
+However, if you encounter any issues when starting application (application would fail to start or errors/warnings about missing DLL files are displayed) you should download and install Microsoft **.NET Framework 2.0** and/or **Microsoft Visual C++ Redistributable** (after installation a reboot might be required).</i>

 Detailed instructions:
 - Download binaries from here: https://github.com/nicehash/NiceHashMiner/releases